drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Gadgeteen/report.md

 ### c.
 API access
 Flickr provides an API (Application Programming Interface) that allows developers to access and interact with the site's multimedia content.

-## 3. Process Of Web Scraping
+## 3. Process Of Web Scraping Using Flickr API

-### a.Identifying the website or web page to be scraped.
+### a.
+Identifying the website or web page to be scraped.

 ```python
 api_key = ""